-Results from the first three years of a multi-year water quality data collection effort in Baffin Bay show the presence of significant spatial-temporal variability in terms of water quality dynamics in the system.
-Ultimately, this data, in conjunction with ongoing collections over the next year and a reanalysis of historical TCEQ data should provide a comprehensive understanding of water quality conditions, as well as environmental drivers that affect water quality in Baffin Bay.
+Results from the first four years of a multi-year water quality data collection effort in Baffin Bay show the presence of significant spatial-temporal variability in terms of water quality dynamics in the system.
+Ultimately, this data, in conjunction with ongoing collections and a reanalysis of historical TCEQ data should provide a comprehensive understanding of water quality conditions, as well as environmental drivers that affect water quality in Baffin Bay.

 At the beginning of the study period, Baffin Bay was experiencing a significant, prolonged drought and concurrently a major bloom of the brown tide organism Aureoumbra lagunensis (Wetz, unpubl. data).
 Hypersaline conditions associated with drought have previously been shown to favor brown tide blooms in the system (e.g., Buskey et al. 1997, 2001).
-Chlorophyll a, a key indicator of phytoplankton (algal) biomass, exceeded TCEQ criteria throughout much of the study period and was frequently at levels that would be considered excessive even by National Coastal Condition Report (EPA, 2012) standards.
+Chlorophyll a, a key indicator of phytoplankton (algal) biomass, exceeded TCEQ screening levels for impairment throughout much of the study period and was frequently at levels that would be considered excessive even by National Coastal Condition Report (EPA, 2012) standards.
 The strong seasonal pattern of high chlorophyll in spring-summer can be explained in part by light and temperature.
 That is, phytoplankton growth is dependent on ample light levels for photosynthesis, and is often correlated with water temperature as well.
 Thus the lower levels of chlorophyll in winter may be indicative of either low light, low temperatures, or both.
 As a case in point, chlorophyll levels were nearly 2-fold higher in winter 2014-2015 compared to winter 2013-2014, possibly due to water temperatures that were 5°C warmer in 2014-2015.
 This suggests that future warming trends in terms of winter air and water temperatures, as is projected to occur due to climate change (Nielsen-Gammon 2011), may lead to an extended growing season for phytoplankton in the system.
-Yet in winter 2015-2016, which was warmer than both prior winter periods, chlorophyll was at lower levels similar to winter 2013-2014.
-One possibility is that high turbidity associated with lower salinity conditions, coupled with strong water column mixing (e.g., Fig. 7), prevent significant phytoplankton growth in winter 2015-2016 despite high water temperatures.
+Yet in winter 2015-2016, which was warmer than both prior winter periods, chlorophyll was at lower levels similar to winter 2013-2014. possibility is that high turbidity associated with lower salinity conditions, coupled with strong water column mixing (e.g., Fig. 7), prevent significant phytoplankton growth in winter 2015-2016 despite high water temperatures.
 If confirmed, this would highlight the complexity of physical factors regulating wintertime phytoplankton growth in the system.
 Additional experimental and field studies are underway to better discern controls on wintertime phytoplankton growth in Baffin Bay.

 From early fall 2013 through spring 2015, precipitation patterns developed that were more in accordance with long-term monthly averages, and salinities decreased.
 Despite the lower salinity levels, very high chlorophyll levels were noted in spring-summer 2014 as in spring-summer 2013.
 Only since spring 2015 has chlorophyll noticeably decreased concurrent with several heavy precipitation events and lower salinity conditions, despite higher inorganic nutrient concentrations than during the earlier timeframe.
 Although speculative at this point, it is possible that the recent decrease in chlorophyll may be attributed to significant flushing as well as reduced light from high turbidity that accompanied the spring 2015 rains in Baffin Bay.
-An alternative explanation is that microzooplankton grazing (e.g., Buskey et al. 1997, 2001) and/or benthic filter feeder removal of phytoplankton may have been depressed during the hypersaline conditions, but have become important again with lower salinities.
-Our group recently completed several experiments to quantify microzooplankton grazing during the recent lower salinity conditions and will be in a position to address this issue at a later date.
-In terms of benthic filter feeders, anecdotal visual evidence suggests that significant mortality occurred during the hypersaline conditions, though in 2015-2016 benthic filter feeders appear to be abundant again (J. Pollack, unpubl. data).
+An alternative but not mutually exclusive explanation is that microzooplankton grazing (e.g., Buskey et al. 1997, 2001) and/or benthic filter feeder removal of phytoplankton may have been depressed during the hypersaline conditions, but have become important again with lower salinities.